kapouer/domt/README.md

   node: the node where the value is being merged,
   path: array of path components,
   index: current index in array of path,
+  name: the last name of the path before this filter was called,
-  scope: the object being accessed by path,
+  scope: the root object being accessed by path,
   filters: the available filters
 }